clartaq/cwiki/resources/private/md/A_Timestamp_Plugin_for_Sublime_Text_3.md

 ]
  ```

  _Viola!_ Now I can insert timestamps into my front matter to my heart's content.
+(Now I need a macro to update the `modified:` field, then save the file.)